 In addition, students in Intermediate or Advanced levels of the IEP are permitted to register in one general education course of their study plan per semester.
 IEP students can take a maximum of 9 credit hours while enrolled in the IEP.
 IEP students will not be permitted to register for additional courses until they have met ECUC's English requirement.
-Registration of electives will require the approval of the ENGLISH Chair and will be granted to students with satisfactory academic performance and attendance records.
-Students who attain the University College's minimum requirements for entry into an English-medium Department are permitted to join their major at the beginning of the next available semester.
+Registration of electives will require the approval of the ENGLISH Chair and will be granted to students who attain the University College's minimum requirements for entry into an English-medium Department are permitted to join their major at the beginning of the next available semester.